 A Romoland, Calif.-based hosting data center is now completely "green."
 Phil Nail, the company's data center manager and co-founder switched over to solar power in 2001 and has been tweaking his facility ever since.
 The investment has paid off in low energy costs and an eco-friendly marketing angle.

 The 2,000-square-foot building from Affordable Internet Services Online Inc. (AISO), is powered by 120 photovoltaic panels generating electricity on ground-mounted platforms beside the data center.
-The power harvested from the solar panels is
+The power harvested from the solar panels is DC and is stored in a battery bank.
+After it leaves the battery bank, the power is converted to AC through Sunny Boy inverters from Grass Valley Calif.-based SMA America Inc.

 According to Nail, these panels supply the power to run the data center and offices, including the air conditioners.
 In case of an emergency, AISO can get power from its emergency generator or the utility grid.